kaso-gg/KasoGG/fullresults.md

 <br>
 <br>

 We had 9 matches with 65 unique people and the biggest lobby had 25 playing.
 There were 3 people who played every match.
 The highest XP level was 'sunshinehanne' at 295.
 The lowest XP was 'boskololez ttv' at 2, welcome to our lobby you GOAT!
+People used 49.0% girl skins.
 Guess what, we eliminated 5 NPCs, RIP!
 By the way, 1 people need to turn off ANONYMOUS MODE.
-9 people have donkey laugh in their locker emotes, LOL!
+9 people have donkey laugh in their locker emotes, HEE HAW!

 * Most common skins: Bonejamin(4), LennoxRose(4), MeowSkulls(4)<br>
 * Most common pickaxes: SigiloftheEmpire(5), LectrostaticImpactor(4), RoseLightDaggers(4)<br>